Mechanical Model for a Full Fusion Tokamak Enabled by Supercomputing

-It is possible to compare some of the resonances with very simple mechanical models.
-At the first resonance, centred at 15 s$^{-1}$, MAST-U can be modelled as a concentrated mass $m$ suspended on four springs of stiffness $k$ reacting in parallel.
-The resonant frequency of this system is $\omega=\sqrt{4k/m}$.
-The mass is the entire tokamak mass minus that of the four legs, i.e. $9.2\cdot10^4$ kg.
-The four legs are modelled as hollow cylinders, which have a combined bending stiffness of $3EJ/L^3$, where $E$ is the Young's modulus, $J=\frac{\pi}{4}(R_o^4-R_i^4)$ is the inertia of the cross-section and $L$ is the bending length.
-The legs have outer radius $R_o=\SI{178}{\milli\meter}$ and inner radius $R_i=\SI{159}{\milli\meter}$.
-Their total length is about \SI{4}{\meter}, but the stiffening ribs, reaching approximately \SI{1}{\meter} from the ground, mean that not all of this length can freely bend.
-If we assume a bending length $L=\SI{3}{\meter}$ we find a lower bound of 10.9s$^{-1}$, whereas assuming $L=\SI{4}{\meter}$ gives the upper bound of 17.1 s$^{-1}$.
-The calculated resonance of 15 s$^{-1}$ is inside this range.
 The second resonance of the spectrum, at 92 s$^{-1}$, is the first standing wave of the innermost steel rod of the central column, which supports a copper coil that is about one third of the length.
 The second standing wave is found at 289~s$^{-1}$.
 Also here we can propose a simple mechanical analogy, which is approximating the components as co-axial cylinders constrained at both ends.
 For example, the inner component is a steel hollow rod ($R_o=\SI{51}{\milli\meter}$, $R_i=\SI{28}{\milli\meter}$, $L=\SI{5.3}{\meter}$) that is clamped at both ends, i.e. both displacements and curvature at the ends are forced to be zero.